Giant planets orbiting metal-rich stars show signatures of planet-planet interactions: Introduction

-Migration processes must not only produce hot Jupiters --- heavily studied, extensively observed gas giants orbiting within 0.1 AU of their host stars --- but also populate the region from 0.1 to 1 AU, interior to the ice line (beyond which large, rocky cores can grow and accrete) but outside the reach of tidal damping forces exerted by the host star.
+Migration processes must not only produce hot Jupiters --- heavily studied, extensively observed gas giants orbiting within 0.1 AU of their host stars --- but also populate the region from 0.1 to 1 AU.
+This region is outside the reach of tidal damping forces exerted by the host star but interior to both the ice line and the observed pile-up of giant planets at 1 AU, one of which likely indicates where large, rocky cores can grow and accrete.
 We call this semi-major axis range the "Valley," because it roughly corresponds to the ``Period Valley" (e.g. \citealt{2003J}), the observed dip in the giant planet orbital period ($P$) distribution from roughly $10<P<100$ days.
 The Valley houses gas giants both on highly eccentric and nearly circular orbits.
 Gas disk migration is unlikely to excite large eccentricities (e.g. \citealt{2013DA}) whereas dynamical interactions are unlikely to produce a substantial population of circular orbits.
 Therefore this eccentricity distribution may point toward intermixing between two different migration mechanisms, one gentle and one violent.
 Another orbital feature --- the bimodal distribution of spin-orbit alignments among hot Jupiters --- is sometimes interpreted as evidence for two migration mechanisms \citep{2009F,2011M,2012N}.
 However, it may result from stellar torques on the proto-planetary disk \citep{2012B}, gravity waves that misalign the star's spin axis \citep{2012R}, or two regimes for tidal realignment \citep{2010W, 2012A}.
 Because tides are negligible in the Valley (except at the most extreme periastron, e.g. HD-80606-b, HD-17156-b), we can interpret trends more easily.
 Excited inclinations and eccentricities cannot have been erased by tidal damping.

 If \emph{two} common mechanisms indeed deliver close-in giant planets, physical properties of the proto-planetary environment may determine which is triggered.
 A decade ago, \citet{2001S,2004S} discovered that giant planets more commonly orbit metal-rich stars, supporting the core accretion formation theory.
 Independent and follow-up studies confirmed this trend for giant planets (e.g. \citealt{2005F}, \citealt{2009S} \citealt{2010J}, \citealt{2011SS}, \citealt{2012MS}) but not small planets \citep{2007R,2012BL}.
 Neither the \citet{2004S} nor the \citet{2005F} samples exhibited correlations between stellar metallicity and planetary period or eccentricity, but now the radial-velocity (RV) sample has quadrupled.
 It is time to revisit the planet-metallicity correlation, but now to gain insight into the dynamical evolution of planetary systems \emph{following} planet formation.